andychueng/ppmessage/README.md

 > Please read license carefully, you can use PPMessage freely under the license.

+PPMessage is open sourced and one domain (including one web site and one app) only, if needs more than one domain deployment you needs contact the author to get commercial permission.

 [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Copyright (c) 2010-2016, PPMESSAGE team and contributors - https://www.ppmessage.com and https://github.com/PPMESSAGE/ppmessage
+Copyright (c) 2010-2017, PPMESSAGE team and contributors - https://www.ppmessage.com and https://github.com/PPMESSAGE/ppmessage

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.